aleksander-saz/DS-Projects/Project_18/README.md

 4) Test the vest model and prepare the demo version of it image search;
 5) to draw a conclusion.

-The following taks to be performed:

-- data import and explorational analysis;
-- prepare the code for GPU calculation;
-- upload the code on GPU for prediction calculation;
-- to analyze the the results of prediction;
-- draw a conclsuion

 Provided data includes five datasets:
 - `train_dataset.csv`
 - `CrowdAnnotations.tsv`